sai19/nanonets/README.md

 python validate_on_lfw.py<br />

 ## Using the module
-Expected training image directory structure (i.e. every folder should contain the images of a unique person), pass the root path to config.py
+Expected training image directory structure (i.e. every folder should contain the images of a unique person), pass the root path by modifying config.py
 ```bash
 root
 ├── person1